-Matte Finish Flat or matte finish paint has a matte surface.
+Matt Finish has a matte surface.
 This paint finish is usually used on interior walls.
 It’s good for camouflaging small bumps, cracks, or other surface imperfections, because it does not reflect light.
 Some flat paints are washable, though you may need to touch up scratches or marks by covering with a bit more paint, so be sure you have some left over when you’ve finished the initial job.

 Eggshell Finish Eggshell paint acquires its name from its low sheen, like the blush of a bird’s egg.
 It has only a slight hint of shine or gloss; this makes it good for walls that need to be cleaned from time to time.